RBigData/remoter/README.md

 ```

 So for example, say I have set up a server (as described above)
-on EC2 with address "ec2-1-2-3-4.compute-1.amazonaws.com",
+on EC2 with address `"ec2-1-2-3-4.compute-1.amazonaws.com"`,
-listening on port 56789.
+listening on port `56789`.
 Then I would run:

 ```r
 remoter::client("ec2-1-2-3-4.compute-1.amazonaws.com", port=56789)
 ```

+Alternatively, you can set up the server on your local machine
+just to see how it works.
+In that case, you can use the
+remote address `"localhost"`.
+If you're using an actually remote machine though, make sure
-Make sure you forward your port on the server-side before trying to
+you forward your port on the server-side before trying to
 connect to it.